 The Industrial Designs Order came into force in 2000 and provides for the registration of new industrial designs or the visual appearance of products.
 BruIPO administers a registration system based on formalities examination only and does not conduct prior art searches.

-To be registered, an industrial design must be new at the filing date of the application.
-An industrial design is new if it has not been registered, published, used or sold in Brunei or elsewhere before the date on which the application for registration was lodged.
 Once accepted for registration, the industrial designs will be published in the Industrial Designs Journal and a certificate of registration will be issued to the applicant.

 Registration is for an initial period of five years and extendable for two periods of five years each, totalling a maximum of 15 years subject to the payment of a renewal fee at the end of the fifth year.

 According to the BruIPO website, a trademark means any perceptible sign capable of being represented graphically which is capable of distinguishing goods or services of one undertaking from those of other undertakings.
 A trademark may consist of words including personal names, designs, letters, numerals, or the shape of goods or their packaging.

 Since 2017, Brunei has been accepting registrations for non-traditional marks: smell, sound and taste – so long as an applicant can visually represent the product’s mark in writing.
 While not compulsory, there are advantages to register a trademark.
 A registered trademark owner can get exclusive legal rights to use, sell, or license their trademark and can stop others from using their trademarks without their permission.